mihem/csf_immune_atlas/README.md

 | `scripts/analysis`   | Code used for the analysis in the manuscript |
 | `models`             | Final XGB models |

+# Package for helper functions
+Helper functions of this analysis are bundled in the package [CSFAtlasTools](https://github.com/mihem/CSFAtlasTools)

 # Reproducibility
 To ensure reproducibility, we used the *renv* package and Docker.
 To restore the packages from the *renv.lock* file, use: